Create Online Course

 To gain this knowledge, you’ll need to validate your course idea.
 One highly effective way to test out your course idea is to use a landing page builder to create a sales page for your future online course.

 On this sales page, you’ll need to make it clear who your course is for, what problems it will help them solve, and what kind of transformation they will achieve by taking it.
-You’ll also need to include a compelling call to action that encourages prospects to to pre-order your course, leave a deposit, or sign up for a waiting list.
+You’ll also need to include a compelling call to action that encourages prospects to pre-order your course, leave a deposit, or sign up for a waiting list.

 When validating your idea, it’s crucial that you track and analyze your data.
-Some of the metrics you’ll want to track include the number of visits to your sales page, your conversion rate, number of email opens, and number of link clicks.
+Some of the metrics you’ll want to track include the number of visits to your sales page, your conversion rate, the number of email opens, and the number of link clicks.

 You’ll also want to consider the following questions when validating your idea: